marshmallow-code/flask-smorest/docs/openapi.rst

     @blp.doc(description='Return pets based on ID',
              summary='Find pets by ID')
     def get(...):
-        """This get methods is used to find pets by ID""" ...
+        """This method is used to find pets by ID""" ...

 `summary` and `description` passed using the